stoffee/terraform-hcp-vault-eks/README.md

             - system:nodes
     </pre>

-25. setting the `KUBECONFIG` environment variable ???
+37. setting the `KUBECONFIG` environment variable ???

     <a name="AccessDemoApp"></a>

-    ### Use Vault in Demo App:
+    ### Access Vault API

     **Warning**: This application is publicly accessible, make sure to delete the Kubernetes resources associated with the application when done.

-26. Set your Vault Account credentials dynamically using your connection to HCP by copying these commands and running them on your Terminal:
+38. Dynamically obtain credentials to the Vault instance managed by HCP by running running these commands on your Terminal:

     ```bash
     export VAULT_ADDR=$(terraform output --raw vault_public_url)